platisd/openai-pr-description/README.md

 In other words it will not accidentally overwrite your existing description.
 The idea is this Action will save you the time and trouble of writing **meaningful** pull request descriptions.<br>
 You can customize it in different ways.
-One of them allows the Action to only run on pull requests started by one or more users, e.g. the main maintainers of the repository.
+One of them allows the Action to only run on pull requests started by specific users, e.g. the main maintainers of the repository.
-This is because the OpenAI API is not free to use.
+Keep in mind the OpenAI API is not free to use.
 That being said, so far it's been rather cheap, i.e. around ~$0.10 for 15-20 pull requests so far.

 ## How can you use it?